Independent travel training for young people with special educational needs and disabilities

 Once we have received a referral, we will discuss as a team if we think the young person is the right fit and meets our criteria.
 We will then contact the referrer for the young person, to set up an initial meeting either at the young person’s home or school.

-When we first meet, we will explain what to expect, what route we will be taking and to find out more about the young person.
-We will discuss any adjustments that we need to consider as part of the journey or programme, to make sure the training is completely tailored to the individual.
+When we first meet, we will explain what to expect, discuss the route we will be taking, and learn more about the young person.
+We will also discuss any adjustments that we need to consider as part of the journey or programme to ensure that the training is completely tailored to the individual.

 Our training may include topics such as: